hlky/AITemplate/docs/source/reference/env.rst

 **AIT_ENABLE_INCLUDE_FROM_SOURCETREE**: (Only supported by FBCUDA target so far) When this flag is enabled by setting it to "1" (it is disabled by default), the target will create an in-place build which tries to directly reference the include paths within the AITemplate source tree.
 This helps to iterate faster during native Kernel/Operator development and debugging.

+**AIT_ALLOCATION_MODE**: Workspace allocation mode.
+* If set to "0", then Eager mode is used: workspace is allocated immediately and not released until module is unloaded.
+* If set to "1", then Lazy mode is used: workspace is allocated at first run and not released until module is unloaded.
+* If set to "2", then Free After Use mode is used: workspace is allocated each run then freed after use.

 Profiling
 ---------